markrickert/cryptohopper-dashboard-watchlist/README.md

 ## target-restore.user.js

-* Restores targets list to match previous functionality.
+* Restores targets list to match functionality removed on 2021-05-11.
 Any targets that would be shown by the default UI are shown in green, any that would normally be hidden are displayed in orange.

 |||
 :-:|:-: